tilburgsciencehub/website/content/building-blocks/share-your-results-and-project/use-github/git-lfs.md

 Make sure that [Git is already installed](/building-blocks/configure-your-computer/statistics-and-computation/git/).

 - Go to [git-lfs.github.com](https://git-lfs.github.com) and download directly.
-Or, if you use Brew:
+Or, if you use [`Brew`](/building-blocks/configure-your-computer/automation-and-workflows/commandline/#mac-users):

 ``` bash
 brew install git-lfs